mroberts1/BOOTSTRA.386/manual/index.md

 I need the right tool!
 Not extra strength, Not heavy duty but appropriately sized and shaped for what I need to do!"

-Orion has now opened his eyes and is looking at me, "Ms. Jones, are you ok?"
+Orion has now opened his eyes and is looking at me, "Ms. Jones, are you OK?"

 She grips tighter on the hand holding and continues, "The machine feels grafted on to my hip, like some weed, the shimmering darkness of this moldy rectangle invades my mind, trying to conquer the frontier of my thoughts.
 I have become the slave to its beck and call, what I need is distance.
 Quiet space to become a human again and detoxicify myself from its enabling malevolence."

-By now I look around and many people have opened ther eyes.
+By now I look around and many people have opened their eyes.
 Thomas actually never closed his and is writing all this down.
 I'm glad I have that notebook.

-Gilda speaks up, "Alright Ms. Jones, if you can hear me, what do we ned to build."
+Gilda speaks up, "Alright Ms. Jones, if you can hear me, what do we need to build."

-She responds "A machine of focus that vanquishes distraction and faciltates flow.
+She responds "A machine of focus that vanquishes distraction and facilitates flow.
 Driven like a car yet played like a piano.
 I will always run out of time before I run out of work.
 Attention isn't my focus, focus is my attention.
 Somehow we were always in control and we steered things into embankments.
 I don't know why ..."

 Orion reaches around the candles and places the calendar page on one of the flames as Ms. Jones jolts and wakes up